xyproto/battlestar/README.md

 * Battlestar programs compiles almost instantly.
 * Programs can be run like scripts by including this line at the top: ```#!/usr/bin/bts```
 * Interrupts can be called with the same syntax for both 32-bit and 64-bit x86 on Linux.
-* Also supports 16-bit x86 with DosBox.
+* Supports 16-bit x86 that can run within DosBox.
 * The intermediate assembly is fully commented.
 * No register allocator, just an alternative assembly syntax.
+* `gccgo` is not supported yet.

 Sample program